Estimated reading time: 6 minutes

 The types of cyber liability insurance policies available to businesses are first-party cyber insurance and third-party cyber insurance.
 Here is a summary detailing each policy type’s coverage.

-Business owners’ insurance combines the general property liabilities and personal injury liabilities into one business insurance package.
+Business owner’s insurance combines general property liabilities and personal injury liabilities into one business insurance package.
 This policy is designed to protect businesses from common risks they face, including physical injuries that occur on your premises, or repairs for equipment that your business relies on for operations.

 Standard BOPs are suited for small- and medium-sized businesses that face similar risks.
 Larger businesses can apply for separate business policies that the basic policies do not cover, including cyber liability, lost income, and employment practices liabilities.

-Business owners’ insurance costs vary depending on the protections your business ideally needs.
+Business owner’s policy costs vary depending on the protections your business ideally needs.
 Get a business owners’ insurance quote today for the liability and property damage protection your business needs.